Atlanta Truck Accident Lawyer

 We know that some evidence will not be available forever.
 We need to collect it to preserve it as soon as possible.
 This could include anything from a video of the accident to an eyewitness statement.
 We also know how much evidence the trucking company likely has in its possession.
 We need to identify this evidence and ensure the company protects it for the case.

 We also need to move quickly because there is a deadline for suing the liable parties in traffic accident cases.
-Under Georgia law, victims generally only have two years to file the complaint in a Fulton County civil court.
+Under Georgia law, victims generally only have two years from the date of their accident to file the complaint in a Fulton County civil court.
 There are exceptions, but there is no guarantee they will apply in your case.
 Our team can assess the timeline for your case during your free case review.

 Speak to a personal injury lawyer from Buckhead Law Saxton Accident Injury Lawyers, P.C., about your rights for free today.
 We may be able to help you recover from your crash financially and get justice by holding the at-fault driver and their employer accountable.
 Let us assess your case and talk about your options for pursuing compensation.
 We can also answer your questions about the applicable laws or the claims process.